 In 1958, Robert F. Kennedy serving as Chief Counsel to the U.S. Senate Committee investigating labor unions subpoenaed Crane to testify before the Committee.
 Crane testified candidly about various problems in the American Labor Movement, and the Committee thanked and excused him.
 That Committee’s work led in part to the passage of the Labor Management Reporting and Disclosure Act (LMRDA) of 1959, which granted oversight of internal union elections to the U.S. Department of Labor.
 Ironically, Crane lost his reelection bid in 1962 to William F. Martin in the first Local 150 election conducted under the new law.
 The DOL denied Crane’s appeal.

 - On the right is a photo of William Law who was Local 150’s President-Business Manager from 1952 to 1954.
 Although short, it was under this tenure that the Union established its first fringe benefit fund.
 Under the Taft-Hartley Act passed in 1947, such funds must be administered jointly by management and labor under the Collective Bargaining Agreements they negotiate.

 - The documents in the middle of the shelf are the original Health and Welfare Plan and Trust Agreements, dated 1953.
 The “yellow slip” accompanying the agreements was used to track employer contributions on behalf of members.
 For many years the 150 Engineer would exhort members to “check your yellow slips” to confirm contributions for hours worked were paid to the Funds.
-Today members go online on “My 150” for that purpose.
+Today, members go to www.My 150.com for that purpose.

 - The Local 150 Engineer dated January 1967, recaps the contributions negotiated into the union’s construction agreements in 1966: an increase in the Health and Welfare Contributions to 20 cents per hour, and the first-ever contribution to the Pension Fund of 10 cents per hour.